 Effects on Sexuality

 For many people, part of the appeal of marijuana is its rumored aphrodisiac-like qualities.
-THC can elevate mood and arousal, as well as physically stimulating sexual activity.
+THC can elevate mood and arousal, as well as stimulate sexual activity.
 While this may be the case for many cannabis users, not all people who use this drug have such a positive reaction.
 Despite the fact that this substance has the ability to enhance mood and reduce inhibitions, much in the way that alcohol does, it may also have some undesired effects on a person’s libido.
 While some users feel that it greatly increases their sexual desire, others experience the opposite effect.
-Many report having a substantially decreased sexual drive when “stoned".
+Many report having a substantially decreased sexual drive when “stoned” or “high.”
 Further, it can be difficult to arouse people under the influence.
-Many marijuana users find that they fall somewhere in between these two extremes; rather, they are sometimes aroused and other times disappointed with its sexual side effects.5
+Many marijuana users find that they fall somewhere in between these two extremes; that is, they are sometimes aroused and other times disappointed with marijuana’s sexual side effects.5

 Effects on Fertility and Pregnancy

 Marijuana has the ability to affect both male and female fertility.
-However, since the illicit drug is outlawed by most societies around the world, research on the effects cannabis have been limited.
-However, there have been some studies conducted that have produced noteworthy correlations between marijuana use and its impact on fertility as well as fetal development.
+However, since the drug is outlawed by most societies around the world, research on the effects of cannabis have been limited.
+However, there have been some studies conducted that produced noteworthy correlations between marijuana use and its impact on fertility as well as fetal development.

 Furthermore, the research suggests that while it is still unclear as to why males’ sperm count decreases, it is possible that this decrease can be contributed to the THC interacting, and subsequently disrupting, certain receptors in the testes.7However, the researchers refrain from making the conclusion that the reduction in sperm count is solely due to the use of marijuana.
-They suggest that there may be other behavioral and lifestyle factors that can affect males’ sperm count and hormonal levels, which in turn may decrease fertility.
+They suggest that there may be other behavioral and lifestyle factors that can affect sperm count and hormonal levels, which in turn may decrease fertility.

-3. Gundersen, Tina D. et. al. (2015).
+Gundersen, Tina D. et. al. (2015).
 Association Between Use of Marijuana and Male Reproductive Hormones and Semen Quality: A Study Among 1,215 Healthy Young Men.
 American Journal of Epidemiology: Vol. 182, No. 6

-4. "Marijuana, Reproduction, and Pregnancy."
+"Marijuana, Reproduction, and Pregnancy."
 Learn About Marijuana.
 University of Washington, n.d.
 Web.
-19 May 2016. <http://learnaboutmarijuanawa.org/factsheets/reproduction.htm>.
+19 May 2016.